neilotoole/sq/README.md

  Note that these repos are still private, so you need to be added as a collaborator on both repos.
 - Login to [GitHub](https://github.com).
-- Go to the [https://github.com/neilotoole/sq-driver] repo, and fork it (button in top-right corner).
+- Go to the https://github.com/neilotoole/sq-driver repo, and fork it.
-	You'll now have your own fork, e.g. `https://github.com/kdoze/sq-driver`.
+	You'll now have your own fork, e.g. `https://github.com/ksoze/sq-driver`.
-- Do the same for this repo, and you'll have another fork: `https://github.com/kdoze/sq`
+- Do the same for this repo, and you'll have another fork: `https://github.com/ksoze/sq`
 - Now we'll need to clone those repos and set the `upstream` remotes:

 	```